 This leads us to the exciting prospect of our 100th edition, due to be the first one of 2020, which also happens to be our 35th year.
 We have decided to undertake a major piece of research, to see if we can identify 100 centres providing classes of any type which include adult literacy teaching, across all the regions of the UK and Ireland.
 We will circulate more information as soon as we are able, but in the meantime, we will be happy to collect your names and contact details if you would like to participate in this project by either assisting with the research or giving us a snapshot of your provision.

 Any comments about this or other editions or ideas for future content can be sent to email@example.com and don’t forget that most Journal editions contain articles by new writers.
 There are guidelines on our website on the Write for Us page and we offer as much support as you feel you need.
 We are also interested in hearing what you think about your Journal.
 There is a feedback section on the website so that you can comment on anything you have read in this or previous editions.
 Follow the link to our comments space at the bottom of the page, which needs the password that has been circulated with this edition.
 We look forward to hearing from you.”

 RaPAL have been publishing topical works in this multidisciplinary field since 1985 and we encourage our members to contribute.
 Please review past editions and guidance on contributing to the journal.

-AEM (Annual Editorial Meeting) 1st September 2018: please email the Journal Co-ordinator, Yvonne, firstname.lastname@example.org if you are interested in participating in editorial
+AEM (Annual Editorial Meeting) 7th September 2019: please email the Journal Co-ordinator, Yvonne, firstname.lastname@example.org if you are interested in participating in the editorial process.

 We have created another short Taster Journal for publicity and distribution and as the previous version proved very popular.
 All three can be found here in pdf format: